spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/2-stream-application-dsl.md

 app.coldDrinkDeliveryApp.spring.cloud.stream.bindings.input.destination=coldDrinksDest
 ```

-Following diagram illustrates how the binding properties are used to wire the applications and the channel destinations:
+The following diagram illustrates how the binding properties are used to wire the applications and the channel destinations:

 <img src="images/SCDF-application-dsl.gif" alt="Multiple Input/Output channels" width="800"/>

 As with binding properties, you can configure the rest of the Spring Cloud Stream properties for the producers and consumers.
-For example, if you want to use consumer groups, you need to set the Spring Cloud Stream application properties, `spring.cloud.stream.bindings.<channelName>.producer.requiredGroups` and `spring.cloud.stream.bindings.<channelName>.group`, on the producer and consumer applications respectively.
+For example, if you want to use consumer groups, you need to set the `spring.cloud.stream.bindings.<channelName>.producer.requiredGroups` and `spring.cloud.stream.bindings.<channelName>.group` Spring Cloud Stream application properties on the producer and consumer applications, respectively.

 <img src="images/SCDF-application-dsl-bindings.gif" alt="Multiple Input/Output channels Bindings" width="800"/>